Argon flash

 Argon flash, also known as argon bomb, argon flash bomb, argon candle, and argon light source, is a single-use source of very short and extremely bright flashes of light.
 The light is generated by a shock wave in argon or, less commonly, another noble gas.
 The shock wave is usually produced by an explosion.
 Argon flash devices are almost exclusively used for photographing explosions and shock waves.

-Although krypton and xenon can be also used; argon is favorable because of its low cost.
+Although krypton and xenon can be also used, argon is favored because of its low cost.

 Process

 The light generated by an explosion is produced primarily by compression heating of the surrounding air.
 Replacement of the air with a noble gas considerably increases the light output; with molecular gases, the energy is consumed partially by dissociation and other processes, while noble gases are monatomic and can only undergo ionization; the ionized gas then produces the light.
 The low specific heat capacity of noble gases allows heating to higher temperatures, yielding brighter emission.
 Flashtubes are filled with noble gases for the same reason.